 We appreciate that it can be difficult making a claim against an NHS Trust, or medical team, if you’re still receiving treatment from them.
 We understand the importance of maintaining a good relationship with your treating medical team and are used to handling these situations.

-If liability is admitted, we will arrange for you to be assessed by a medical expert who will provide a formal report on your Condition and Prognosis.
-We will also need to carefully consider your past, ongoing and future requirements and where appropriate, commission expert reports on your current and future care, therapy, accommodation, assistive technology and any other needs to enable us to accurately value your claim.
+If liability is admitted, we’ll arrange for you to be assessed by a medical expert who will provide a formal report on your condition and prognosis.
+We’ll also need to carefully consider your past, ongoing and future requirements and where appropriate, commission expert reports on your current and future care, therapy, accommodation, assistive technology and any other needs to enable us to accurately value your claim.

-(a) The Claim Form – A formal document setting out brief details of the parties to the claim, the alleged date(s) on which the substandard treatment occurred and on which you realised you had suffered injury as a result of the treatment received and the approximate value of the claim.
+(a) The Claim Form – A formal document setting out brief details of the parties to the claim, the alleged date(s) on which the substandard treatment occurred and on which you realised you had suffered an injury as a result of the treatment received and the approximate value of the claim.
 The court will be asked to seal or “issue” this document, signifying the issue of proceedings;

 (b) The Particulars of Claim – A formal document setting out paragraph by paragraph the circumstances surrounding your claim, the particulars of the negligence alleged and the injuries sustained as a result with reference to a Condition and Prognosis report;

 (c) A medical report from one of the medical experts involved in your claim, setting out your Condition and Prognosis;